 Writing is only a small part of what travel writers do.
 If you want to be successful, take the time to learn about all the different aspects of this business.

 Re-read the bulleted list above and think about what skills you already possess, and which ones you need to develop.
 Then create a plan to develop those skills - and act on it.

 Our job as travel writers is all about getting stories published, but misplaced enthusiasm can lead to all manner of problems.
 And taking shortcuts eventually catches up with you.

-A classic mistake many writers make is submitting unedited stories to editors.
+A classic travel writing blunder is submitting unedited stories to editors.
 This means anything less than perfect.

 If you submit an article with errors to a print editor, it will be rejected.
 Maybe the editor will give you an opportunity to rewrite it, maybe not.
-Either way, you haven’t done anything to impress the editor with your writing abilities (or lack of).
+Either way, you haven’t done anything to impress the editor with your writing abilities or laziness.

 Always make sure your articles are well written and thoroughly edited before you submit them to an editor.
 This goes for online and print media.